loganwuu/address_book/README.md

 # Address Book

-##### App that displays a user's address book (8/7/2015)
+##### App that displays and sorts a user's address book (8/7/2015)

 #### By **Logan Wu**

 ## Description
-This app displays and allows users to add and delete contacts in his/her Address Book.
+This app displays and allows users to add and delete contacts sorted in alphabetical order in his/her Address Book.

 ## Setup
 * Open Terminal